milinda/iotrobots/docs/drone.rst

 After building the above two projects you are ready to build the iotrobots project.

+Lets look at the source tree first.
+The code contains two main components.
+The processor and the sensor

+iotrobots --> drone -->
+                      => processor  [contains code of the stom topology] => sensor     [the gateway code to relay the messages coming from drone to cloud processing layer]

 The source code can be found in

 https://github.com/iotcloud/iotrobots.git